cable8mm/auth-by-key/README.md

 ## License

-The Laravel API Key package is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+The Auth By Key package is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).